9 Cheap Ways to Block Your Neighbor’s View into Your Yard

 You can create privacy in your yard on a budget — especially if you get creative.

 Fences are usually the first privacy solution people consider to block a neighbor’s view.
-But wooden fencing and metal fences are incredibly expensive.
+But fences can be incredibly expensive.

 It can cost thousands of dollars to install a traditional fence or stone wall around your property, not to mention labor and installation costs.